 While the giant slept and made thunderous snores, Jack picked up the red hen and made his way down the beanstalk.
-Jack made two other trips up
+Jack made two other trips up the beanstalk.
+On the second trip, he came away with treasures of gold.
+On the third trip he stole the giant's magic harp.

-As Jack ran toward the bean-As back magic harp began to stalk, the magic harp began to scream, 'Master!
+As Jack ran toward the bean-stalk, the magic harp began to scream, 'Master!
 Master!' the giant heard the distress call!
 'FEE FIE FO FUM!
-I SMELL THE BLOOD OF AN ENGLISH-
+I SMELL THE BLOOD OF AN ENGLISH-MAN!' roared the giant.

-MAN!' roared the giant.
-As I went along telling the adventures of Jack, I could sense the excitement of my audience. went on, relishing the mastery of the situation.
+As I went along telling the adventures of Jack, I could sense the excitement of my audience.
+I went on, relishing the mastery of the situation.

 The angry giant began to pur-sue Jack down the beanstalk.
-Since Jack was so little and the master of the castle was so titanic, the latter began to gain on the boy at an alarming rate.
-When our hero finally came close to the ground, he shouted frantically to his mother to bring the (Continued on Page 10)
+Since Jack was so little and the Since Jack was so fittle and the master of the castle was so titan-ic, the latter began to gain on the boy at an alarming rate.
+When our hero finally came close to the ground, he shouted fran-tically to his mother to bring the (Continued on Page 10)